 I want to drop a course, where do I find if I would be eligible for a refund of tuition and fees?

 A 100% credit is automatically posted to your Campus Connection account ONLY during the first 9% of the semester/session for which you have dropped a class.
 Students will be responsible for 100% of tuition and fees charged for courses dropped after the first 9% of the semester/session.
 Courses can only be dropped utilizing Campus Connection.
 Go to One-Stop Student Services to view a schedule of refund allowances.

 If you are registered for classes and want to unregister for ALL classes, this is considered as withdrawing from school.
 However, if you do not officially withdraw from school, you will be responsible to pay for 100% of the tuition and fees charged to your Campus Connection account.
 You cannot officially withdraw from school online using Campus Connection; you must complete the electronic withdrawal form found at One-Stop Student Services .
 Depending on the date of your withdrawal, you may be eligible for a pro-rated refund of tuition and fees.
 One-Stop Student Services will able to provide you with the percentage of refund depending on the date of your withdrawal.

 Where can I find financial assistance information?

 The School of Graduate Studies lists financial aid resources at their webpage .
 These resources include federal financial aid, The School of Graduate Studies scholarships and tuition waivers.
 The department of Space Studies also has funding for tuition waivers and graduate research or teaching assistantships.
-Visit the space.edu One-Stop webpage for further info.
+Contact office staff or the department chair for more information.